Commencement & Graduation FAQs

 b.
 Commencement is the ceremony that celebrates the completion of a degree.
 Participation in the commencement ceremony does not imply that you have officially graduated and participation is entirely optional.

-2. I want to participate in the Commencement Ceremony, what do I need to do?
+2. I want to participate in my Commencement Ceremony; what do I need to do?

 a.
 Students wishing to participate in the Commencement Ceremony must have an active graduation application on file or must have graduated in one of the current academic years previous terms.
 If you have not applied to graduate, you may do so via your Webster Student Portal.